eclipse-xpanse/xpanse/README.md

     # The fixed price during the period (the price applied one shot whatever is the service use)
     fixedPrice: 40
     # Properties for the service, which can be used by the deployment.
-    properties:
+    property:
       worker_nodes_count: 3
-      flavor_id: c7.large.4
+      flavor_id: cirrors256
   - name: 1-zookeeper-with-3-worker-nodes-performance
     # The fixed price during the period (the price applied one shot whatever is the service use)
     fixedPrice: 60
     # Properties for the service, which can be used by the deployment.
     properties:
       worker_nodes_count: 3
-      flavor_id: c7.xlarge.4
+      flavor_id: cirrors512
   - name: 1-zookeeper-with-5-worker-nodes-normal
     # The fixed price during the period (the price applied one shot whatever is the service use)
     fixedPrice: 60
     # Properties for the service, which can be used by the deployment.
     properties:
       worker_nodes_count: 5
-      flavor_id: c7.large.4
+      flavor_id: cirrors256
   - name: 1-zookeeper-with-5-worker-nodes-performance
     # The fixed price during the period (the price applied one shot whatever is the service use)
     fixedPrice: 80
     # Properties for the service, which can be used by the deployment.
     properties:
       worker_nodes_count: 5
-      flavor_id: c7.xlarge.4
+      flavor_id: cirrors512
 deployment:
   # kind, Supported values are terraform, pulumi, crossplane.
   kind: terraform
-  # Context for deployment: the context including some kind of parameters for the deployment, such as fix_env, fix_variable, env, variable, env_env, env_variable.
+  # Context for deployment: the context including some kind of parameters for the deployment, such as fix,variable.
-  # - fix_env: Values for variable of this type are defined by the managed service provider in the OCL template.
-Runtime will inject it to deployer as environment variables.
-This variable is not visible to the end user.
-  # - fix_variable: Values for variable of this type are defined by the managed service provider in the OCL template.
-Runtime will inject it to deployer as usual variables.
-This variable is not visible to the end user.
+  # - env: The value of the fix parameters are defined by the ISV with the @value at the initial time.
-  # - env: Value for a variable of this type can be provided by end user.
-If marked as mandatory then end user must provide value to this variable.
-If marked as optional and if end user does not provided it, then the fallback value to this variable is read by runtime (it can read from other sources, e.g., OS env variables).
-This variable is injected as a environment variable to the deployer.
-  # - variable: Value for a variable of this type can be provided by end user. .
-If marked as mandatory then end user must provide value to this variable.
-If marked as optional and if end user does not provided it, then the fallback value to this variable is read by runtime (it can read from other sources, e.g., OS env variables).
-This variable is injected as a regular variable to the deployer.
-  # - env_env: Value to this variable is read by runtime (it can read from other sources, e.g., OS env variables) and injected as a environment variable to the deployer.
-End user cannot see or change this variable.
-  # - env_variable: Value to this variable is read by runtime (it can read from other sources, e.g., OS env variables) and injected as a regular variable to the deployer.
-End user cannot see or change this variable.
+  # - variable: The value of the variable parameters are defined by the user on the console.
   # The parameters will be used to generate the API of the managed service.
   variables:
-    - name: HW_ACCESS_KEY
+    - name: OS_AUTH_URL
-      description: Huawei cloud access key.
+      description: The Identity authentication URL.
       kind: env
       dataType: string
       mandatory: true
-    - name: HW_SECRET_KEY
+    - name: OS_USER_NAME
-      description: Huawei cloud secret key.
+      description: The User Name to login with.
       kind: env
       dataType: string
+      mandatory: false
+    - name: OS_PASSWORD
+      description: The User password to login with.
+      kind: env
+      dataType: string
+      mandatory: false
+    - name: OS_REGION_NAME
+      description: The region of the OpenStack cloud to use.
+      kind: env
+      dataType: string
+      mandatory: false
+    - name: OS_PROJECT_NAME
+      description: The name of the Tenant (Identity v2) or Project (Identity v3) to login with.
+      kind: env
+      dataType: string
-      mandatory: true
+      mandatory: false
     - name: admin_passwd
       description: The admin password of all nodes in the Kafka cluster.
 If the value is empty, will create a random password.
       kind: variable